 While chiropractic treatment for Vertigo will depend on the client’s health background, symptoms, and needs, here are some of the various treatments a chiropractor and his or her wellness team may use to treat Vertigo:

-- Various Exercises, like the Brandt-Daroff Technique: This is when a person sits on the edge of a bed and fall first to one side, comes back up, and then goes to the other side.
+- Brandt-Daroff Technique.
+This is when a person sits on the edge of a bed and fall first to one side, comes back up, and then goes to the other side.

 - Changing Your Overall Habits.
 He or she may tell you to modify your diet, caffeine intake, medication use, and more.